theonethread/.github/.github/contributing.md

 ## Rules

-When contributing to this repository, please first discuss the change you wish to introduce with the owners via issue, email, or any other method.
+When contributing to this repository, please first discuss the change you wish to introduce with the owner(s) via issue, email, or any other method.

 > _**NOTE:** You must never report security related issues, vulnerabilities or bugs to the issue tracker, or elsewhere in public.
 The **Falkor Framework** supports a healthy and ubiquitous Internet Immune System enabled by security research, reporting, and disclosure.
 Check out our [Vulnerability Disclosure Policy](https://github.com/theonethread/falkor-commander/security/policy "Open") - based on [disclose.io](https://disclose.io "Visit")'s best practices._